maximdeclercq/vtk-hackathon-2021/readme.md

 Extract the properties of each rate and yield a dictionary from your parse function.
 For the time being, also use the `-o rates.json` flag to store the results in a json file.
 You can inspect the results easily this way, and in the next step you'll push them to a queue as you do when scaling up to handle larger amounts of data.

+*Note: we advise to store as much raw information as possible in the item you are yielding.
+The goal of the scraper is to just collect web pages, extract parts of it and then push them to a later component.
+That later component (the transform step) will then process the item and this is where you'll do things like string parsing of raw information in your item.
+This allows you to do a bugfix in your transformation step if you encounter e.g. a new type of breakfast-included message and reprocess all the items on the queue with the latest transformation code to correct things in your database, without having to recrawl.*

 Note that you likely won't be able to access all rates with your first attempt.
 This is intentional :) **Focus on the rates in Amsterdam first to get your crawler going.** Once Amsterdam works, see the part 2.a.3 for adding data for others.

 ### 2.a.3 Add other data than Amsterdam.